tchowdhu/ncs4200_mpls_backbone_using_ansible_streamlit/README.md

     - MPLS backbone creation with ISIS and SyncE
     - MPLS backbone creation with ISIS and PTP

- All the other configuration task stated above remains same.
+ All the other configuration task stated at the ANSIBLE portion above remains same.

 2. For each different enviroment, the input parameters ie. ip address, mask, interface name, igp id, loopback id, etc. should be provided from an Excel (.xlsx) file.

 3. Excel templates for 4 enviroments can be downloaded prior to configuring the NCS4200 devices.

-4. On choosing the right environment and right excel with data, it creates all required hosts inventory file and host variable files (.yml) which are necessary for running ansbile playbooks.
+4. On choosing the right environment and uploading the right excel with data, it creates all required hosts inventory file and host variable files (.yml) which are necessary for running the ansbile playbooks.

-5. Then there are options available to choose specific task (ie. ansible playbook) for confuring NCS4200 devices.
-The configurations are saved in jinja2 template format, real configuration which are pushed to the NCS4200 devices are created using these templates based on the host variable (.yml) files.
+5. Then, there are options available to choose specific task (ie. ansible playbook) for configuring NCS4200 devices.
+The configurations are written in jinja2 template format using NCS4200 IOS-XE CLI syntax.
+Real configurations (CLI) which are pushed to the NCS4200 devices are created using these templates based on the host variable (.yml) files.

-6. On successful run of all the selected task (when and only when the progress status is 100%), there will be an option to export all configurations that were pushed to NCS4200.
+6. On successful run of all the selected tasks (when and only when the progress status is 100%), there will be an option to export all configurations that were pushed to NCS4200s.
 This will be a zip file containing seperate .txt files for each configuration playbook and each host (NCS4200) device.

 7. On choosing wrong environment selection that is not compatible with the provided excel file, the project shows error and points out what should be the correct columns of the excel file for that particular option.

-**N.B.: This is a simple standalone WebGUI app for configuring NCS4200 box.
-It does not keep device configurions in any database.
+**N.B.: This is a straightforward standalone WebGUI app for configuring NCS4200 box.
+It does not keep device configurions in any database.**

 ## Pre-requisites:

-1. NCS4200 devices should have basic init configs like management IP address, a common super credential (priviledge 15) for development works.
+1. NCS4200 devices should have basic initial configs like management IP address, a common super credential (priviledge 15) for development works.
 2. ssh enabled
 3. Make sure, the devices are accessible in the network from your development enviroment.

 ## Installation

-(**Optional: Follow the steps from any of the link based on your OS to prepare your development enviroment.**
+(**Optional: Follow the steps from any of the links below based on your OS to prepare your development enviroment.**

     - https://developer.cisco.com/learning/lab/containers-dev-win/step/1
     - https://developer.cisco.com/learning/lab/containers-dev-mac/step/1